SSGD: A safe and efficient method of gradient descent: Preliminaries

 Phong et al. \cite{PAH+18} illustrated that how gradients leak the data information based on a single neuron shown in Fig.~\ref{fig1}.
 Assume that the $d$-dimensional vector $x\in R^{d}$ represents data input with a label value $y\in R$. $w\in R^{d} $ is the weight parameter and $b\in R$ is the bias, represented uniformly by $\theta={(w,b)}\in R^{d+1}$. $g\in R^{d+1}$ is the gradient vector of the parameter $\theta$. $f$ is an activation function and the loss function $\ell(w, b, x, y)=(h_{w,b}(x)-y)^{2}$, where $h_{w,b}(x)=f(\sum_{i=1}^{d}w_{i}x_{i}+b)$.
 Let $g=(\sigma_{1},\ldots,\sigma_{k},\ldots,\sigma_{d},\sigma)$, $k\in d$.
 We have

 Therefore, we obtain $\sigma_{k}=\sigma\cdot x_{k}$.
 By solving the system of equations, we can easily get $x$ and $y$.
 Also, we know that $g$ is determined by $(x,y)$.
 So $g$ and $(x,y)$ are bijective.
-When $w$ and $b$ are known, leaking the gradient $g$ is equivalent to leaking $(x, y)$.
-Similarly, protecting $g$ is equivalent to protecting $(x, y)$.
+In distributed training, usually $w$ and $b$ are parameters that need to be updated and must be known.
+Then it can infer $(x,y)$ from $g$.
 Based on \cite{PZY+20} the single-sample analysis of multi-layer neural networks by using relu activation function, there are also data leakage problem.
 Although there is no such simple and intuitive leakage of data in a multi-layer neural network, we can still know $x$ and $y$ by analyzing the internal relationship of the neural network and find that $(x, y)$ and $g$ are still bijective.